 Last month we posted an article examining some very significant changes to the way SD cards could be accessed and how Google's partner OEMs had begun enforcing these restrictions with Android 4.4.
 There can be no doubt, a lot of people were displeased to see their expandable storage crippled.
 While some have vowed to never update to KitKat, and others have turned to custom ROMs that don't enforce the same rules, there are still many people that still want to have the best of both worlds.
+Thanks to SDFix by developer Tod Liebeck, it's possible to restore the SD card to its former glory on a rooted stock ROM in just a few seconds.
 Read More

 Expandable storage seems to be dying off in Android.
 The Read More

 excuses reasons are varied, but the writing seems to be on the wall.
 Of course, each time a new flagship rolls off the line sans microSD slot, fans cry out in frustration.
 SanDisk is taking on the challenge of making an accessory meant to bring expandable storage to any device.
 The result is called SanDisk Connect, a pair of portable drives with Wi-Fi that your phone or tablet can connect to for file storage or content streaming.
 To keep you connected to the internet, they can also connect to a wireless access point at the same time.